-- 7. To accord with the Council's Treasury Management Policy Statement, the Treasury Management Strategy has the following objectives: - To consider and effectively address the risks associated with Treasury Management activity. - To optimise the flow of cash through the organisation in order to maximise the potential for using it to earn investment income for the Council. - To optimise the returns from investments whilst meeting the overriding need to protect the capital sum and ensure that the cash is available when the Council requires it. - To align investments in relation to cash flow, within statutory constraints, in order to increase investment returns in future years. - To optimise the revenue costs of undertaking all treasury activities. - To monitor and review significant changes in the pattern of cash movements and interest rate movements and react accordingly.
+- 7. To accord with the Council's Treasury Management Policy Statement, the Treasury Management Strategy has the following objectives: - To consider and effectively address the risks associated with Treasury Management activity. - To optimise the flow of cash through the organisation in order to maximise the potential for using it to earn investment income for the Council. - To optimise the returns from investments whilst meeting the overriding need to protect the capital sum and ensure that the cash is available when the Council requires it. - To align investments in relation to cash flow, within statutory constraints, in order to increase investment returns in future years. - To optimise the revenue costs of undertaking all treasury activities. - To monitor and review significant changes in the pattern of cash movements and interest rate movements and react accordingly. - To incorporate any proposed changes to the Treasury Management Code of Practice and the Prudential Code that will affect effective treasury management.

-The Treasury Position 2016/17
+The Treasury Position 2017/18

-8. The following table shows the Council's net investment position at 30 November 2016 and the projected position for 31 March 2017.
+8. The following table shows the Council's net investment position at 30 November 2017 and the projected position for 31 March 2018.
 The table also splits both the borrowings and investments between fixed or variable interest rates.

-Table 1: Treasury Position 2016/17
+Table 1: Treasury Position 2017/18

-Actual as at 31/03/16 Average Earnings or Interest Paid Rate % Current Position as at 31/12/16 £'000 Estimated Position as at 31/03/17 1 £'000 Anticipated Average Earnings or Interest Paid Rate %
+Actual as at 31/3/2017 Average Earnings or Interest Paid Rate Current position as at 30/11/17 Estimated Position as at 31/3/18 Anticipated Average Earnings or Interest paid Rate

+£'000 % £'000 £'000 %

 Fixed Rate Borrowings 0 n/a 0 0 n/a

 Variable Rate Borrowings 0 n/a 0 0 n/a

-TOTAL BORROWINGS 0 0.00% 0 0.00 0.00%
+Total Borrowings 0 0 0 0 0

 Fixed Investments:

-Externally managed 43,000 0.92% 43,000 43,000 1.03%
+Externally Managed 43,000 0.92% 43,000 43,000 1.03%

-In house 5,000 1.05% 5,000 5,000 1.05%
+In House 5,000 1.05% 5,000 5,000 1.05%

-Variable Investments 0 n/a 0 0 n/a
+Variable Investments - - -

-TOTAL INVESTMENTS 48,000 0.93% 48,000 48,000 1.03%
+Total Investments 48,000 0.93% 48,000 48,000 1.03%

 Net Investments 48,000 48,000 48,000